What kind of diver

 - you’ll be experienced in advanced situations (night or wreck dives, marine biology, etc.);

 - you’ll have a nice buoyancy and you’ll be more comfortable and respectful toward the marine environment.

-The PADI Rescue Diver course is under a certain point of view the most important and challenging one in the diving career.
+The SSI Diver Stress & Rescue course is under a certain point of view the most important and challenging one in the diving career.

 For the first time, you’ll dive with full awareness of what happens around you.
 Therefore, you’ll be able to prevent and deal with problems occurring to you or your buddies, both under and above the water.

 During the course you’ll face a number of realistic scenarios until you’ll be able to readily solve the problems.
-You’ll also need to perform the cardiopulmonary resuscitation or RCP, which you’ll have learnt during a preparatory Basic Life Support (BLS) course.
+You’ll also need to perform the cardiopulmonary resuscitation (CPR), which you’ll have learnt during a preparatory Basic Life Support (BLS) course.